marykasp/maryk-dev/src/blog/2022-02-13-git-lesson/index.md

 With this command, all the files (`-a`), include a message (`-m`), listed here ("Initial commit").
 All the options in this command are mandatory.

 > Remember to add a message when you commit your files.
 There are best practices for commenting in Git.
 For one they should be in present tense and you should group commits where you performed a similar update.
-If you forget to add a message, you will end up in a strange screen where you can no longer enter any commands, press ESC and type `:q!` follwed by **ENTER**

 Finally we can push all the files to the Git repo at github.com